-- Note 1: The Access RAM bit of the instruction can be used to force an override of the selected bank (BSR<3:0>) to the registers of the Access Bank. - 2: The MOVFF instruction embeds the entire 12-bit address in the instruction.
+- the registers of the Access Bank. - The MOVFF instruction embeds the entire 12-bit address in the instruction.
+2:

-5.3.2 ACCESS BANK
+ACCESS BANK 5.3.2

 While the use of the BSR with an embedded 8-bit address allows users to address the entire range of data memory, it also means that the user must always ensure that the correct bank is selected.
 Otherwise, data may be read from or written to the wrong location.
 This can be disastrous if a GPR is the intended target of an operation, but an SFR is written to instead.
 Verifying and/or changing the BSR for each read or write to data memory can become very inefficient.